-Chaired by the Prime Minister, the coordinating committee brings together Ministers of the following Government Departments: Transport, Interior, Defence Justice, Health, Education Research, Finance The Committee meets twice a year and the Secretary is the Director of Road Safety and Traffic within the Ministry of Transport.
-The National Road Safety Council has a consultative role and comprises all stakeholders, including representatives of local authorities
+Chaired by the Prime Minister, the coordinating committee brings together Ministers of the following Government Departments: Transport, Interior, Defence Justice, Health, Education Research ,Finance The Committee meets twice a year and the Secretary is the Director of Road Safety and Traffic within the Ministry of Transport.
+The National Road Safety Council has a consultative role and comprises all stakeholders.
+Including representatives of local authorities collectively to achieve shared objectives.

-In best practice coordination, the national coordinating arrangements and structures are an extension of the accountable lead agency that manages them and are used as platforms for agreeing and reviewing national road safety targets; mobilising resources; coordinating multi-sectoral partnerships in pursuit of agreed results and consulting with a wider group of stakeholders.

-Formal specification of the leadership and decision-making role of coordination bodies can be set out in legislation and/or a Memorandum of Understanding (MoU) and in the safety strategy.
-A MoU is established with each participating member agency and used to encourage their delivery of concrete results; establish their accountability; and work collectively to achieve shared objectives.
 The arrangements are usually established, serviced, supported by the lead agency with a clearly defined secretariat and appropriate funding.
 A best practice model is recommended by international organisations (Bliss & Breen, 2009; OECD, 2008).

+In best practice coordination, the national coordinating arrangements and structures are an extension of the accountable lead agency that manages them and are used as platforms for agreeing and reviewing national road safety targets; mobilizing resources; coordinating multisectoral partnerships in pursuit of agreed results and consulting with a wider group of stakeholders.

+Formal specification of the leadership and decision-making role of coordination bodies can be set out in legislation and/or a Memorandum of Understanding (MoU) and in the safety strategy.
+A MoU is established with each participating member agency and used to encourage their delivery of concrete results; establish their accountability; and work